poee/lol/content/collections/pages/the-pentabarf.md

 The original tablets are since lost to the ages but Zarathud's followers preserved their holesome content down to this very day.

-### KNOW YE THIS O MAN OF FAITH!
+### KNOW YE THIS O PEEPS OF FAITH!

-I - There is no god but ERIS and SOPHIA and HADIT and IAOE and PAN and THOTH and EYSIS and They are Probably Your God(dess)(e)(s).
-And every Golden Apple Corps is the beloved home of a Golden Worm named RAY.<sup>*</sup>
+I - There is no god but ERIS and SOPHIA and HADIT and PAN and THOTH and EYSIS and They are Probably Your God(dess)(e)(s).
+There is no Erisian Movement but The Erisian Movement and it is The Erisian Movement.
+And every Golden Apple Corps is the beloved home of a Golden Worm named RAY.<sup>\*</sup>

 II - A Discordian Shall Always use the Official Discordian Numbering System.